I'm finished with my restoration. How do I go about returning it?

 What you shouldn't do: disappear without word in presuming that someone else will step up and take over.
 Let us know via e-mail.
 We promise not to bite!
 Life happens.
 Common courtesy ain't so common any more.
 Awesome manners rock!

 We become extraordinarily blue when volunteers abandon images and are unresponsive to update inquiries.
-A shocking 20% have gone AWOL, leaving images gathering dust for 6-11 months.
-Letting us know you're unable to complete your restoration at all or in the alloted amount of time is looooads better than pulling a Houdini.
+A shocking 20% have gone AWOL, leaving images gathering dust for 6-13 months.
+Letting us know you're unable to complete your restoration at all or in the allotted amount of time is looooads better than pulling a Houdini.

 We realize first-hand that cleaning hurricane-battered images isn't as easy as it may look, and that our images pose advanced challenges.
 But don't forget that families closely watch our adoption albums, and have been instructed to count 3 months forward from a given date.
 Please also remember that you offered to volunteer to help Sandy families.
 Not make them sad.
-Abandoned images also damage CARE's reputation.
+Additionally, abandoned images damage CARE's reputation.

 → Food for thought: Would you abandon a paying client's project without word?
 Probably not.
 Your reputation would suffer and you'd never (!) be hired again.
 Show CARE the same respect by remaining communicative!